 - Periodical letters and flat mail

 Intelligent Mail barcodes don’t give mailers the ability to track each piece of mail.
-However, they are able to trace mail sent with Intelligent barcodes.
+However, they are able to trace barcoded mail.
 Tracing doesn’t follow a piece of mail all the way to a person’s mailbox.
-However, it does tell mailers the last USPS location where a pallet of mail was scanned.
-This feature is free and automatic for senders using Intelligent Mail.
+But, it does tell mailers the last USPS location where a pallet of mail was scanned.
+This automatic feature is free for senders using Intelligent Mail barcodes.

 Can Small Businesses Use Intelligent Mail Barcodes?

-The average mailer uses Intelligent barcoding for mailings that include over 10,000 pieces.
-However, USPS does offer the service for smaller bulk projects.
-Mailers sending smaller bulk jobs can still gain the benefits of Intelligent Mail.
-They just need to use the Small Business Mailers (IMsb) tool.
-This tool is used for bulk mailings under 10,000 pieces and for any sender mailing 250,000 or fewer pieces every year.
+The average mailer uses Intelligent Mail barcodes for mailings that include over 10,000 pieces.
+However, USPS does offer the service for smaller bulk projects, too.
+Mailers sending smaller bulk jobs can still gain the benefits of Intelligent Mail barcodes.
+They just need to use Intelligent Mail Small Business (IMsb) Tool.
+This online tool is used for bulk mailings under 10,000 pieces and for any sender mailing 250,000 or fewer pieces every year.

 - Send full-service mailings with Intelligent Mail barcodes.